OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 ## Conclusion

 Over the course of [our series on Continuous Integration and build servers](https://octopus.com/blog/tag/CI%20Series), we covered 2 great options in Jenkins and GitHub Actions.
-We looked at how they can help your teams and provided setup advice and free tools along the way.
+We looked at how they can help your teams, provided setup advice, and free tools (the [Jenkins Pipeline Generator](https://development.jenkinspipelines.com/index.html) and [GitHub Actions Workflow Generator](https://development.githubactionworkflows.com/index.html)) along the way.

-We also looked at how, though CI and CD are separate concepts solving different problems, they’re 2 sides of the same coin combining for something greater.
+We also looked at how though CI and CD are separate concepts solving different problems, they’re 2 sides of the same coin combining for something greater.

 Finally, we offered insight into how Octopus can help complete your full CI/CD pipeline.
 But don’t just take our word for it, [sign up for a free trial](https://octopus.com/start) to see it in action for yourself.